YetAnotherNerd/whatlastgenre/README.md

 ##### various option
-Score multiplier similar to artist option, but this one applies to various artists releases if there is no albumartist and all the track artists get used for searching.
+Score multiplier similar to artist option, but this one applies to various artists releases if there is no albumartist and all the track artists get used for searching, which can be en/disabled with the `vaqueries` option (see above).
 For example: a 5 track va-album with 3 tracks from artist A and 2 tracks from artist B will get tags like this:

 `(3 * <artist A tags> + 2 * <artist B tags>) * <various score> + <album tags>`